kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

 * Kubernetes will ship a daemon with server implementation of this API in `cmd/volume-exec`.
 This implementation simply calls `os.Exec` for each `ExecRequest` it gets and returns the right response.

   * Authors of container images with mount utilities can then add this `volume-exec` daemon to their image, they don't need to care about anything else.
+  * `cmd/volume-exec` could consume (or ignore) SIGCHLD and serve as a very simple init that reaps zombies.

 ### Upgrade
 Upgrade of the DaemonSet with pods with mount utilities needs to be done node by node and with extra care.
 The pods may run fuse daemons and killing such pod with glusterfs fuse daemon would kill all pods that use glusterfs on the same node.